Maximizing Performance

 - Use a mounting block to mount

-- Mount on both sides of horse - for your horse's and your chiropractic health
+- Mount on both sides of horse - for you and your equine's chiropractic health

 - Saddle pad materials should have air pass through easily

-- Saddle and pad contours should match horse contours
+- Saddle and pad contours should match equine contours

 - Condition saddle leather only when needed